steadylearner/Rust-Full-Stack/README.md

 5. [How to use NPM packages with Rust Frontend]
 6. [How to use markdown with Rust Frontend]
 7. [How to modulize your Rust Frontend]
+8. [How to write Full Stack Rust code]

 ## How to deploy and build sitemaps for it